Suor/Suor.github.io/source/drafts/on-orm-cache-invalidation.markdown

 - Considering invalidator structure (sets) and taking into account that it is generally a good idea to keep all interdependent data together (cache and invalidators) this is an excellent case to use [Redis][].
 Using it we can easily add keys to conjunctions, we can even do `SUNION` of conjunctions to fetch all dirty keys in one shot.

 Sure, I went ahead and used that tips in my [Django caching solution][cacheops].
-Hope it or ideas it embodies would be helpful.
+Hope it or the ideas it embodies would be helpful.

 [fuzzy]: http://en.wikipedia.org/wiki/Fuzzy_logic